amirfounder/amirfounder-components-library/readme.md

 ## Usage

-A componenet library for the ReactJS Framework, built to be used by the @amirfounder brand.
+A component library for the ReactJS Framework, built to be used by the @amirfounder brand.

 ### Components